John Gainsford: Philanthropy

-Behind this larger than life rugby player, and successful businessman was a true gentle giant.
-Many remember him for being a kind, caring man whose soft side touched many.

 Gainsford's wife, Shona, said that he never turned down an opportunity to help out at schools in Paarl as coach and mentor to players, or to appear as guest speaker.
 He became "Uncle John" to so many boys and girls across the valley.

 He also reached out to the many downtrodden people in the valley.
 Gainsford spent many years raising funds for Hospice.
 He also established a fund for ex-rugby players who had fallen on hard times, even delivering groceries to their homes.

 For more than five years he had been helping homeless people living on the embankments of the Berg River, finding them jobs, helping them with IDs and other Home Affairs documents, and more.

 Each Sunday he would provide meals for these homeless people, at the same time providing spiritual guidance and preparing them to make a positive impact on their own lives.

 Gainsford's wife Shona said he did indeed make a positive impact on many of their lives.

 She said: "There is the story of Jannie who, through this 'ministry' gave up alcohol abuse, found faith and employment, and was then able to uplift himself by moving away from the river banks and buying a wendy house to live in.
 He is now integrated into society.
 John was excited about this work which has brought about change."

 "John was always a person who tackled everything he did with every fibre of his being.
 But above all, he was a committed Christian, a family man."